finity69x2/nws_alerts/README.md

 The integration presents the number of currently active alerts as the state of the sensor and lists many alert details as a list in the attributes of the sensor.

-The sensor that is created is used in my "NWS Alerts" package: https://github.com/finity69x2/nws_alerts/blob/master/packages/nws_alerts_package.yaml
+The sensor that is created is used in my ["NWS Alerts" package](https://github.com/finity69x2/nws_alerts/tree/a31ed70c568f942bb09306ee3580d25ba9811d5a/packages).
+Use the package appropriate for your version.

 You can also display the generated alerts in your frontend.
-For example usage see: https://github.com/finity69x2/nws_alerts/blob/master/lovelace/alerts_tab.yaml
+For example usage see [here](https://github.com/finity69x2/nws_alerts/blob/a31ed70c568f942bb09306ee3580d25ba9811d5a/lovelace/alerts_tab.yaml)

 ## Installation: